-- salaries and labour related to the ongoing operations of your organisation or commercial operation and not directly attributable to the project - purchase of vehicles, new or used - purchase of equipment that is not related to your dairy farming business (e.g. equipment for domestic use or that is primarily for another type of activity at your site) - purchase of energy generation equipment such as solar panels or biomass generation systems

-- purchase of solar panel, inverter or battery components for solar-powered pumping systems - purchase of electrical energy storage equipment, such as batteries - maintenance and repair costs for equipment - purchase of new equipment where it replaces equipment that is broken and no longer functional - purchase of equipment that is primarily intended to increase your production capacity - purchase and installation of lighting equipment that does not meet the performance specifications of Appendix B - purchase of three phase motors that do not meet the performance specifications of Appendix B - procurement of an energy audit that does not meet the performance specification of Appendix B - purchase of power factor correction equipment - purchase of portable consumer appliances such as domestic fridges or laptops.
+- salaries and labour costs related to the ongoing operations of your organisation or commercial operation and not directly attributable to the project - purchase of vehicles, new or used - purchase of equipment that is not related to your business (e.g. equipment for domestic use or that is primarily for another type of activity at your site) - purchase of energy generation equipment such as solar panels or biomass generation systems - purchase of solar panel, inverter or battery components for solar-powered pumping systems - purchase of electrical energy storage equipment, such as batteries - maintenance and repair costs for equipment - purchase of new equipment where it replaces equipment that is broken and no longer functional - purchase of equipment that is primarily intended to increase your production capacity - purchase and installation of lighting equipment that does not meet the performance specifications of Appendix B - purchase of HVAC equipment that does not meet the performance specifications of Appendix B - purchase of three phase motors that do not meet the performance specifications of Appendix B - procurement of an energy audit that does not meet the performance specification of Appendix - purchase of power factor correction equipment purchase of portable consumer appliances such as domestic fridges or laptops.